Fall 2014 Registration Updates

 Do you want to receive McKettaChE Advising text message reminders/updates?
 Opt in by texting @McKetta to (512) 782-0573.

-The Undergraduate Office is the main source for academic and professional development of undergraduate students and provides degree planning guidance with help from faculty advisors and the undergraduate faculty advisor.
+The McKetta Undergraduate Office is the main source for academic and professional development of McKetta undergraduate chemical engineering students.
+The office provides degree planning guidance with help from the McKetta Undergraduate Faculty Advisor and faculty advisors who advise students during early registration periods.
 The office provides resources for registration procedures, degree requirements, course prerequisites and policies and procedures.

 8:30 a.m.- 11:30 p.m.

 Kelly McQueary, Ph.D.

 - Degree planning and requirements

 - Study abroad information